Zara Yaad Kar

 Zara Yaad Kar is a 2016 Pakistani drama serial that aired on Hum TV from 15 March 2016 to 20 September 2016.
 It was directed and produced by Amna Nawaz Khan and written by Khalil-ur-Rehman Qamar.
 It starred Zahid Ahmed, Yumna Zaidi and Sana Javed.
 The plot revolves around a dedicated woman who is in love with a middle-class yet sincere man but he is married with a carefree carper.

-It marked the second on-screen appearance of Yumna and Zahid after their appearance in Jugnoo (2015).
+It marked the second on-screen pairing of Yumna and Zahid after their appearance in Jugnoo (2015).
 Zaidi's performance was lauded by audiences and critics.

 Plot

 The story revolves around Hadi and Mahnoor, who are first cousins and married (Nikkah).
-Hadi is a simple man, with a limited earning but earnestly in love with Mahnoor.
+Hadi is a simple man, with a limited earning but he earnestly loves Mahnoor.
 He lives in a rented room in a house owned by Ikhtiar Ali.
 Ikhtiar and his college-going daughter Uzma both hold Hadi in high regard due to his impeccable character and calm demeanor.
 Hadi is immensely caring and protective towards Mahnoor, whom he treats as the center of his universe.
 He is also broad-minded and encourages Mahnoor to work and be self-sufficient.
 Uzma, who is unaware that Hadi is married, is drawn to him due to his likeable nature.
 She ends up writing a letter to Hadi confessing her crush on him.
 Hadi gently rebukes her, letting her know that he is married and deeply in love with Mahnoor.
 He shows the letter to Mahnoor thinking that he should not hide anything from his wife.

 Mahnoor on the other hand is not as emotionally invested in the relationship as Hadi.
 Her selfish side emerges when she meets her new neighbour Waqar who teaches Urdu in a local college.
 Mahnoor finds Waqar wealthier and more attractive than Hadi.
 Her greed leads to her asking Hadi for divorce so that she can marry Waqar.
-Her selfish act creates a rift between her and her mother Aneesa (Saba Faisal (actress)) and leaves Hadi heart-broken.
+Her selfish act creates a rift between her and her mother Aneesa (Saba Faisal) and leaves Hadi heart-broken.
 Although deeply hurt, Hadi agrees to divorce Mahnoor as he believes Mahnoor's feelings for Waqar to be genuine.
-He agrees to the divorce in order to preserve his own self-respect and also because he believes in letting go the woman who doesn't love him.
+He agrees to the divorce in order to preserve his own self-respect and also because he believes in letting go someone who doesn't love him.

 Mahnoor asks Waqar to marry her on the same day that she gets divorce from Hadi, to which Waqar tacitly agrees.
 However, unbeknownst to Mahnoor, Waqar is an opportunist and has interest in women only for their wealth.
 He is hired to teach Urdu to Geeti (Shermeen Ali), who is the daughter of a renowned politician Deswali (Adnan Jilani).
 Geeti has recently returned from USA to contest upcoming elections from the town to which Waqar belongs.
 Waqar leaves for his hometown without informing Mahnoor, with his house help Umerdeen in his tow.